tsathoqqua/limadocs/docs/source/module/m_aggressive.rst

+.. c:function:: void aggressively_attack(object who)

+void aggressively_attack();
+Start the fight.

-.. c:function:: protected void handle_attack(object who)
+.. c:function:: void handle_attack(object who)

 By default, this compares a random number to aggression_chance and starts attacking based upon them.
 This function might be overloaded to perform racial checks or something though.
+This function checks for whether combat is allowed in the room as well.